otsatos/IProcCUDANPP/README.md

 - At the final step, ```cudaMemcpy``` copies the device output image to the host allocated ```cv::Mat``` output image.

 ## Code Execution
 In a Linux command prompt, type the name of the binary file.
-We assume that our current folder is the ```$application folder/bin```.
+We assume that  ```$application/bin``` is our current folder.
 > ./iproccudanpp

 This is a part of the output of the application